Warning - Barcelona is amazing and out of control!

 Below is our itinerary which is not meant as a "to do" list.
 Think of it as suggestions especially if you stay in the Gracia district.

 Day 1 District Barrio Gottica

 A couple hours into our Cathedral visit, we took a break and escaped the crowds.
-Tip - A restaurant or cafe located on the 2nd floor (US) or 1st floor (European) which overlooks a busy street or square can be a pleasant way to recharge and refuel.
+Tip - A restaurant or cafe located on the 2nd floor (US) or 1st floor (European) overlooking a busy street or square is a pleasant way to recharge and refuel.
 Yes, they are usually more pricey and yes, we believe they are worth it for a few reasons.
 1. You are above the crowds.
 2. You get a different view.
 3. You are less of a pick pocket target if you are not at street level.
 There are usually barriers to entry like stairs, multiple doors and often a host/hostess at the lobby.
 Overlooking a quaint square and located in Barrio Gottica is the museum, Art i Cultura.
 Inside you will find LeCercle Restaurant and you don't need to buy a ticket to the museum to get into the restaurant.
 Go for the outdoor seating.
-Huge umbrellas are rolled out if it rains.
+Huge umbrellas roll out if it rains.

-Finally, on our walk back to Gracia we splurged at Be Chocolat by Michel Clement.
+We splurged at Be Chocolat by Michel Clement.
 Indulge in their "gastronomic madness" like Xocolata Negra and Llet.
 Hot chocolate is a Barcelona specialty!

 Day 2 La Sagrada Familia and La Perdrera

 Antoni Gaudi (1852-1926) is considered to be one of the great geniuses of architecture.
 He viewed buildings as artwork.
 He was fascinated by nature and geometry.
 Columns are trees and arches are spine like.